Unit 3.1: Trigonometric Fourier Series#

 This Fourier Series demo, developed by Members of the Center for Signal and Image Processing (CSIP) at the School of Electrical and Computer Engineering at the Georgia Institute of Technology, shows how periodic signals can be synthesised by a sum of sinusoidal signals.

 It is here used as a motivational example in our introduction to Fourier Series.
-(See also Fourier Series from Wolfram MathWorld referenced in the Quick Reference on Blackboard.)
+(See also Fourier Series from Wolfram MathWorld referenced in the Quick Reference on Canvas.)

 To install this example, download the zip file and unpack it somewhere on your MATLAB path.